implicitly-awesome/exop/README.md

 - :module
 - :function

-_Unknown type always passes this check._
+_Unknown type always generates ArgumentError exception on compile time._

 `module` 'type' means Exop expects a parameter's value to be an atom (a module name) and this module should be already loaded (ready to call it's functions)